The Song of Morgan

 The Song of Morgan is an album by avant-musician and singer/songwriter Jandek released, as with all Jandek albums, on Corwood Industries.
 The album is a box set, containing 9 CDs.
 Each disc contains a single piece for solo piano.
 There are no vocals on any of the pieces.
-The album sleeve depicts Jandek as a child and is the youngest photograph of "The Representative From Corwood Industries" that has been used as artwork for a Jandek album.
+The album sleeve depicts Jandek as a child and was the youngest photograph of "The Representative From Corwood Industries" that had been used as artwork for a Jandek album until Mankato Saturday (2025).

 The pieces are all entitled "Nocturne" and numbered one to nine, shortest piece being "Nocturne Seven" at 51 minutes and the longest "Nocturne Three" at just over an hour.